-Foley died at the Villa St. Joseph in suburban Darby, the Archdiocese of Philadelphia said.
-The cause of death was not given.
+Foley died Sunday at the Villa St. Joseph in Darby, a suburb of Philadelphia.
+The cause of death was not disclosed.
+He was 76.

 Graduated by St. Joseph's in 1957, he entered seminary the same year and was ordained a priest by the archdiocese in 1962.

 The recipient of a master's degree in journalism from Columbia University, Foley co-hosted a local radio program and was editor-in-chief of The Catholic Standard & Times from 1970 to 1984.